cdorst/JsonBenchmarks.Server/README.md

 # ASP.NET Core 2.1 API entity data-serialization benchmarks
-Run `./run.ps1` at the repository root to repeat the experiment
+Run `./run.ps1` or `./run.sh` at the repository root to repeat the experiment

 ## Question